 As an adrenalin junkie, I found it both exhilarating and, at times, completely frightening.
 It takes a while to learn how to control your toboggan, especially around the very precarious mountain track edges.
 Be prepared to take a tumble and for your feet to be tested as your only form of breaking.

-You will never forget this traditional way of getting down the mountain.
+You will never forget this traditional Austrian way of getting down a mountain.

 Segway in Austria in the Snow

 You might not have heard of it or seen it in a winter context, but with chained tyres, you can Segway in the snow.

 Following the pathways through woodland, a one hour Segway tour in the area of Westendorf near St. Johaan, gets you completely off-track away from the skiers who are curving the mountain edges around you.
-We were the only ones within the Narnia-like hideaway, rolling carefree through untouched snow, and rattling up and down small slants in the woodlands.
+We were the only ones within the Narnia-like hideaway, rolling carefree through untouched snow, and rattling up and down small slopes in the woodlands.

 Exploring St. Johann on a Horse-drawn Carriage